Lipa – Approved!?

 The journal of one of the perceived antagonists of the apparitions in Lipa, Philippines has recently surfaced.
 It comprises the findings of Father Angel de Blas, O.P., who is infamous for the incident of angrily throwing an ashtray at the visionary, Teresita Castillo, during an interview.
 He was just testing her with a near miss, but the tactic well characterizes how certain aspects of Lipa was handled.

-It was the last explanation that seemed to Father Angel to be the most “reasonable.”
-Continuing he said: “in other words, I truly believe that Teresita has received supernatural favors from heaven.”4 However, this explanation was characterized “as truly supernatural events that have been disfigured by the intervention of incompetent, rather unscrupulous people who perhaps wanted 3 Spot in the limelight.”5
+It was the last explanation that seemed to Father Angel de Blas to be the most “reasonable.”
+Continuing he said: “in other words, I truly believe that Teresita has received supernatural favors from heaven.”5 However, this explanation was characterized “as truly supernatural events that have been disfigured by the intervention of incompetent, rather unscrupulous people who perhaps wanted 3 Spot in the limelight.”6

 This is largely a reference to the Prioress, Mother Mary Cecilia of Jesus.
-Much of the journal deals with Mother Cecilia’s role in the apparition, which he viewed rather dimly.
+Much of the Journal deals with Mother Cecilia’s role in the apparition, which he viewed rather dimly.
 To begin, Mother Cecilia was truly, a poor secretary.
-Teresita would “always narrate” the Virgin’s message to the Prioress “immediately after the apparitions”6, who would then transcribe it, but not always.
+Teresita would “always narrate” the Virgin’s message to the Prioress “immediately after the apparitions”7, who would then transcribe it, but not always.
 Sometimes she wrote her own account later from memory.
-Curiously, the Prioress didn’t know what she did with those few “original messages”7 written by Teresita.
+Curiously, the Prioress didn’t know what she did with those few “original messages”8 written by Teresita.

 Then there was how Mother Cecilia handled Teresita’s two spells of blindness.
 First was her personal attendance, which caused murmuring from the nuns regarding preferential treatment.
 Though more biting was the criticism of imprudence in not having Teresita checked by a physician.
 The Prioress’s intercession for both of Teresita’s cures was also labeled suspicious.
 This brings up the “voice” that had guided Mother Cecilia on various occasions, including these.

-The “first blindness”8 began on August 22nd.
-Father Angel relates how the “voice” said it would last three days, but later that morning the “voice” prolonged it by another two days, only to be revised the following day saying that Teresita would be healed on October 2nd.
-Father Angel characterized the narration as “she appears indecisive and capricious… that may even be considered, of sadistic character.”10 Such was his opinion, and thus construed incongruent to the words of the Blessed Virgin. .
+The “first blindness”9 began on August 22nd.
+Father Blas relates how the “voice” said it would last three days, but later that morning the “voice” prolonged it by another two days, only to be revised the following day saying that Teresita would be healed on October 2nd.
+Father Blas characterized the narration as “she appears indecisive and capricious… that may even be considered, of sadistic character.”10 Such was his opinion, and thus construed incongruent to the words of the Blessed Virgin. .

 Mother Cecilia “certainly believed” in the voices.
-However, Father Angel stated they were “fiction” as his questioning with her responses of “such timidity and with such an expression”10 that he was left convinced they never happened.
-His interpretation was that Mother Cecilia had “convinced herself to believe she had been chosen to direct and advise”11 the seer.
+However, Father Blas further stated they were “fiction” as his questioning with her responses of “such timidity and with such an expression”11 that he was left convinced they never happened.
+His interpretation was that Mother Cecilia had “convinced herself to believe she had been chosen to direct and advise”12 the seer.
 This stemmed from Teresita saying the Virgin wanted the Prioress to know everything that happened.

-Though it should be remembered that Mother Cecilia later “confessed” that she lied about hearing the Virgin’s voice.
-Further, per confession, she always received written messages, but with varying penmanship: “…sometimes exactly like Sister Teresa’s, sometimes like a little child’s…”12 Previously, however, Father Angel had appertained that Teresita, at least on two occasions, wrote down the message herself13, with the other messages being relayed orally.
-In fine, the visionary contradicts Mother Cecilia’s confession.
+This theological error had major consequences.
+Mother Cecilia later “confessed” that she lied about hearing the Virgin’s voice.
+Furthermore, per confession, she always received written messages, but with varying penmanship: “…sometimes exactly like Sister Teresa’s [Teresita], sometimes like a little child’s…”14 Previously, however, Father Blas had appertained that Teresita, at least on two occasions, wrote down the message herself15, with the other messages being relayed orally.
+Clearly, the visionary’s testimony contradicts Mother Cecilia’s subsequent confession.

 64 years later, the CDF will write the Prioress was “the principal witness in the investigation.”16 And so she was – who indeed had a role, albeit minor as her messages were for guidance.
 But certainly, it is the seer who is the primary witness of an apparition.
-Though to make a witness of the witness the principal witness is par for “expects” of the Lipa investigation, but with good reason.
-Teresita stated they tried to force her to sign a confession, but she refused.
-Indeed, on her deathbed she gave testimony to Lipa’s authenticity.
+Though to make a witness of the witness the principal witness was par for the CDF, but with good reason.

-Teresita may well have chosen to be burned alive rather than saying Lipa was false.
-But only to seers is such grace generally given.
+Though it is worth pointing out that Teresita (affectionately known as Teresing) gave testimony to Lipa’s authenticity, including on her deathbed.
+She may well have chosen to be burned alive rather than saying Lipa was false.
+But to seers only is such grace generally given.
 The parents of the Fatima visionaries might not have behaved so heroically if the boiling oil was pressed upon them.
-And as Father Angel pointed out, Mother Cecilia wasn’t a saint.
-With her faults and failings, and stuck in the pressure cooker at Jaro, the result isn’t very surprising.
+And as Father Blas pointed out, Mother Cecilia wasn’t perfect.
+With her faults and failings, and stuck in the pressure cooker at Jaro, the result isn’t too surprising.

 But to finish the blindness story, Teresita was healed on September 7th, not October 2nd as foretold by the voice.
-However, Teresita’s second blindness started on October 2nd.
-Locutions can be jumbled by the recipient, and these were apparently exterior, which is a step down from interior locutions, particularly regarding reliability.
+Though Teresita’s second blindness did start on October 2nd.
+However, there is an account discrepancy here.

-Though for both healings, the voice instructed the Prioress to kiss Teresita’s eyes, upon which she was cured.
+That point aside, for both healings, the voice instructed the Prioress to kiss Teresita’s eyes, upon which she was cured.
 But at the time, Teresita knew nothing of the “voice” and only thought that her eyes had been touched.
-She was “greatly surprised”15 when she was later told that Mother Cecilia was being guided by this voice and had kissed her eyes.
+She was “greatly surprised”18 when she was later told that Mother Cecilia was being guided by this voice and had kissed her eyes.